scribe-public/sample-policies/docs/v2/initiatives/rules/git/artifact-signed.md

 :::

 ## Mitigation
-Ensures that only Git artifacts with valid cryptographic signatures are deployed prevents source code tampering.
+Ensure that only Git artifacts with valid cryptographic signatures are deployed to prevent source code tampering.

 ## Evidence Requirements